mickmcc/node-caltime/README.md

 # CalTime

-`caltime` is a Node.js module which provides objects, methods and functions which help to generate, sort, add and subtract timespans.
-Operations which are supported by the module include:
+`caltime` is a Node.js package which provides objects, methods and functions which help to generate, sort, add and subtract timespans.
+Operations which are supported by the package include:
 - query if timespans overlap with each other
 - calculate the overlap (intersection) of timespans
 - calculate the addition (union) of timespans